keep-network/tbtc-website/src/pages/news/2024-08-26-4-years-of-tbtc.md

 expenses](https://blog.threshold.network/borrowing-against-dao-treasury-assets-for-expenses-thresholds-move-to-thusd/).
 L2s from [BOB](https://www.gobob.xyz) to [Mezo](https://mezo.org) have been
 relying on tBTC to provide more use cases and possibilities to the world of Bitcoin.
-And finally, tBTC is being bridged from Ethereum to important chains like [Base](https://blog.threshold.network/navigating-the-future-of-defi-tbtc-launches-on-base/) and [Polygon](https://blog.threshold.network/unleashing-bitcoin-tbtc-launches-on-polygon-powered-by-wormhole/) and being minted natively on high-use chains like [Solana](https://blog.threshold.network/tbtc-launches-on-solana/) and, soon, Arbitrum.
+And finally, tBTC is being bridged from Ethereum to landmark chains like [Base](https://blog.threshold.network/navigating-the-future-of-defi-tbtc-launches-on-base/) and [Polygon](https://blog.threshold.network/unleashing-bitcoin-tbtc-launches-on-polygon-powered-by-wormhole/) and being minted natively on high-throughput chains like [Solana](https://blog.threshold.network/tbtc-launches-on-solana/) and, soon, Arbitrum.

 ## 4 years is just the beginning

-tBTC is starting to appear everywhere, but it's also just getting started, both as a building block and as an infrastructure tool. tBTC promises to be instrumental in building out the networks that are adding productive uses to Bitcoin, including underpinning a new wave of native experiences for Bitcoin-native users like [transparent access to Bitcoin
+tBTC is starting to appear everywhere, but it's also just getting started.
+Both as a building block and as an infrastructure tool, tBTC promises to be instrumental in building out the networks that are adding productive uses to Bitcoin, including underpinning a new wave of native experiences for Bitcoin-native users like [transparent access to Bitcoin